Avalon Robbins

-Avalon Robbins (born July 3, 2001) is an American model and actress.
-She had a major role in the 2012 film The Three Stooges.
+Avalon Robbins is an American model and actress.
+She voiced Millie and Melody Mouse in Minnie's Bow-Toons in 2011 and had a major role in the 2012 film The Three Stooges.

 Personal life

 She lives in San Diego, California.
 She went to Earl Warren Middle School in Solana Beach, California and attended Torrey Pines High School in Del Mar, California, graduating in 2019.